WhoIsSethDaniel/nvim-go-client-examples/README.md

 the on_error section, and the function it calls, you will not see many of the errors that occur when the msgpack encoding/decoding fails.

+### Read the godoc

+See especially 'go doc -all nvim/plugin'.
+It has some details that are important such as the signature required for the function arguments for the various Handler methods.
+Details about the fields in public structs, etc....
+It's worthwhile to read it.
+Some of what it talks about are discussed in this document.

+Also see 'go doc -all nvim'.
+It's a much larger document.
+You do not need to be intimately familiar with it to get started with go-plugin work, but it would be good to be vaguely familiar with the capabilities of the API.

 ### main.go
 The go-plugin code uses the default Go logger.
 So the first few lines in the example code's main() function do just
 this: